sql-sith/cdc-2023/meeting-notes/2022-11-17-meeting-notes.md

 Here's a question that might be very hard for you at this point in your learning.
 I will try to remember it for our next meeting but I'm not sure I will.
 It's nice to be able to pull up all of this information, but *how do we know we're not just looking at very convincing malware* that just looks a lot like a service that it's impersonating?

-## How to make very wise cows
+## How to make Very Wise Cows(TM)

-You get this one with no explanation at all.
+Now we began to get a little hands-on experience installing programs.
+Why start with practical ones when we can make Very Wise Cows(TM) before Elon Musk invents them?

+The `fortune` command spews out bits of time-tested wisdom, much like fortune cookies.
+In other words, don't trust anything it tells you.
+Run the following

 ```bash
 sudo apt update